ChRe777/CleanCode/README.md

 ## Hindrances to overcome

+* Attitude to be willingness to change and understand what I do is not good
 * Bad Authorities at work or at school (but you can learn yourself at home)
 * Lazyness (you know you are wrong, but you does not want to change and pay the price to change)

 ## Reasons (or excuses) for unclean code